apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ```
 com.amazonaws.services.dynamodbv2.model.ResourceInUseException:
-  Attempt to change a resource which is still in use: Table is being deleted: s
+  Attempt to change a resource which is still in use: Table is being deleted:
-    3guard.test.testDynamoDBInitDestroy351245027
+   s3guard.test.testDynamoDBInitDestroy351245027
     (Service: AmazonDynamoDBv2; Status Code: 400; Error Code: ResourceInUseException;)
 ```